openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 is greater than the specified (or default) threshold value, it is concluded that the person was already detected and a known REID value is assigned.
 Otherwise, the vector is added to a global list, and new REID value is assigned.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
-If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
+If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with the `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

 ## Preparing to Run